 The problem with high winds is that they do not hit your roof evenly across the surface.
 This leaves the corners, the edges of the roof, and the ridgeline susceptible to damage.

-The wind can easily get under a corner or small piece of the shingle and curl it, or rip it off completely—leaving your roof exposed in those areas—leading to leaks.
+The wind can easily get under a corner or small piece of the shingle and curl it, or rip it off completely—leaving your roof exposed in those areas.

-Additionally, another danger of high winds to your roof is the lifting of the shingles.
-While the shingles may look intact, high winds coming up over a roof can create a suction effect and "lift" the shingles upwards—loosening the nails that are holding them down.
-When the shingles lift, the sealant between each layer can be broken, which leads to leaks.
+Another danger of high winds to your roof is the lifting of the shingles.
+While the shingles may look intact, high winds coming up over a roof can create a suction effect and lift the shingles upwards—loosening the nails that are holding them down.
+When the shingles lift, the sealant between each layer can be broken.
+This can leave your roof susceptible to leaks.

 High winds can also blow debris around, causing trees and limbs to fall on your roof—puncturing the roof and damaging shingles.